Cormac88/pands-project/README.md

 - Seaborn

 ### Properties of the Scikit-learn Iris dataset
-The first thing that I did with the Iris data set was to save the imported dataset was to save it into an object called iris.
+The first thing that I did with the Iris data set was to import the dataset from the sklearn.datasets library (from sklearn.datasets import load_iris).
+Then I saved the imported dataset was to save it into an object called iris.

 ```python